Italy, Texas: Education

-The town is served by the Italy Independent School District, which includes Italy High School (Grades 7–12) and Stafford Elementary (Grades Pre-K–6), and the S.M.
+The town is served by the Italy Independent School District, which includes Italy High School (grades 7–12) and Stafford Elementary (prekindergarten - grade 6), and the S.M.
 Dunlap Memorial Library.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Italy has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Italy has a humid subtropical climate, Cfa on climate maps.